-In all cases with a docket number beginning with "10-" or greater, all counsel who appear in a case before this Court must electronically file documents in CM/ECF.
-See LR 25.1.
-Every counsel admitted to practice in this Court must be registered as a filing user in CM/ECF.
-See id.
+In all cases, all counsel who appear in a case before the Court must electronically file documents.
+See.
+LR 25.1 Every counsel appearing must be admitted to the Court's bar, or pro hac vice, and must register as a filing user.
+See, id.